dividedbyzeroco/warp-sdk-js/readme.md

 });
 ```

-Conversely, you can use `.notFoundIn()` to retrieve objects whose key is not found in the given subquery.

 If you want to see if a value exists in either of multiple queries, you can use `.foundInEither()`:

 ```javascript